eyal0/Chicken-story/README.md

 * `adopt_success_rate`: Probability that clicking "Adopt me" gets me the answer and not just a broken link.
 * `guess_time`: How long it takes to submit a guess and learn if I solved the puzzle correctly.
 (This was faster than petfinder.com loading times.)

-Assuming 50-50 cats-to-dogs (it was more like 40-60 but whatever), I could work out an equation for how many pets I'm learning per second using adopt me:
+Assuming 50-50 cats-to-dogs (it was more like 40-60 but whatever), I could work out an equation for how many pets I'm learning per second using `adopt me`:

 ```
 adopt_learning_rate = 1 / adopt_time * adopt_success_rate
 ```

 I could also work out the learning rate for guessing.
 If there are `n` unknown pets then my odds of guessing right are 1 in 2<sup>n</sup>.
-And when I get it right, I learn all `n` of them:
+But when I get it right, I learn all `n` of them:

 ```
 guess_learning_rate = n / guess_time * (1 / 2**n)
 ```

-Setting those two to equal and solving for n, I was able to calculate that if I knew mor than 7 of the 12 pets, I could just guess the rest of them and it would be more effective than adopt me.
-I put this into the harvester and a couple week later my friends and I had a database that was complete enough to work.
+Setting those two to equal and solving for n, I was able to calculate that if I knew more than 6 of the 12 pets, I could just guess the rest of them and it would be more effective than adopt me.
+I put this into the harvester and a couple weeks later my friends and I had a database that was complete enough to work.

-# Solution server
+# Cats Be Gone: The Return of the Solution Server

 Microsoft Research did a good job but they made a couple protocol mistakes.
 First of all, they never rate-limited their service.
-This is what let the harvester work.
-Second, they mistake that they made was in how they handled correct solutions.
+This is what made the harvester possible.
+Second, they didn't handle proofs-of-work correctly.

 There are three parties in the captcha process:

 1. The captcha provider (eg, Microsoft Asirra or Google reCaptcha)
 2. The captcha server (eg, Club Bing or whatever web server)
-3. The captcha user (Whoever is playing Club Bing games)
+3. The captcha user (eg, Club Bing players)

 One way you *could* make it work is for the server to ask the provider for a puzzle and an answer.
 Then the server sends the puzzle to the user, the user solves it, sends it back, and the server confirms it.